Word4Today

 “Now there was a rich man and he was clothed in purple and fine linen, making good cheer in splendor every day.
 And there was a poor man, by name Lazarus, who was laid at his gateway full of sores, and desiring to be filled with the crumbs which fell from the table of the rich man; but the dogs also coming licked his sores.”
 (Luke 16:19-21 DBY)

-Therefore Christians, it’s our job to find out who Jesus is talking about here.
-And if you read through that same passage mentioned above, you would notice that Lazarus above both died and was being comforted in the arms of Abraham.
-Therefore, couldn’t this Lazarus be Mary and Martha’s brother who both died and was raised from the dead?
+Now, if you read through that same passage mentioned above, you would notice that Lazarus above both died and was being comforted in the arms of Abraham.
+Therefore, it's highly possible that this is Mary and Martha’s brother Lazarus who both died and was raised from the dead?
 I say this because the “rich man” who was suffering in hell was asking that Lazarus would be sent back in order that his brothers would be warned about hell.
 For we read: “Then he said, I pray thee therefore, father, that thou wouldest send him to my father's house: For I have five brethren; that he may testify unto them, lest they also come into this place of torment.”
-(Luke 16:27-28 KJV)
+(Luke 16:27-28 KJV) And wasn’t Lazarus raised from the dead?
+And could be possible that the rich man’s brothers heard what happened?

 Just Some Poor Beggar?

-Now, if this is about Mary and Martha’s brother Lazarus, I wouldn't view him some common beggar.
+Now, if this is about Mary and Martha’s brother Lazarus, we shouldn’t view him some common beggar.
 For the majority of translations don’t use the word “beggar,” but they use the word “poor” instead.
 For even some of the disciples of Jesus were not wealthy but poor.
 For we read: “And he lifted up his eyes on his disciples, and said: “Blessed are you who are poor, for yours is the kingdom of God.”
-(Luke 6:20 ESV) Even Paul the apostle acknowledged that there are Christians (including himself) who are lacking in goods when he said: “We put no obstacle in anyone's way, so that no fault may be found with our ministry, but as servants of God we commend ourselves in every way: by great endurance, in afflictions, hardships, calamities, ... as sorrowful, yet always rejoicing; as poor, yet making many rich; as having nothing, yet possessing everything.”
-(2 Corinthians 6:3-4, 10 ESV)
+(Luke 6:20 ESV) Even Paul the apostle acknowledged that there are Christians (including himself) who are lacking in goods and are poor. (see 2 Corinthians 6:3-10 ESV) Also, James says: “Listen, my beloved brothers, has not God chosen those who are poor in the world to be rich in faith and heirs of the kingdom, which he has promised to those who love him?”
+(James 2:5 ESV)

-And let’s not forget that even our Lord Jesus Christ was viewed as being poor, for we read: “For you know the grace of our Lord Jesus Christ, that though He was rich, yet for your sake He became poor, so that you through His poverty might become rich.”
-(2 Corinthians 8:9 NASB20)
+And let’s not forget that even our Lord Jesus Christ was viewed as being poor, for we read: “For you know the grace of our Lord Jesus Christ, that although he was rich, he became poor for your sakes, so that you by his poverty could become rich.”
+(2 Corinthians 8:9 NET)

 Below are other verses concerning those who are poor: